prgrphnrtr/mUPC/1 - laws/UPCRoP/UPCRoP.md

 	- (b) decisions terminating proceedings as regards one of the parties ;
 	- (c) orders referred to in Articles  49(5), 59, 60, 61, 62 or 67 of the Agreement.

-2. Orders ot her than those referred to in paragraph  1 and Rule 97.5, may be either the subject of an appeal together with the appeal against the decision or may be appealed with the leave of the Court of First Instance within 15 days of service of the Court’s decision to that effect.
+2. Orders ot her than those referred to in paragraph  1 and Rule 97.5, may be either the subject of an appeal together with the appeal against the decision or may be appealed with the leave of the Court of First Instance within 15 days of service of the Court's decision to that effect.

 3. In the event of a refusal of the Court of First Instance to grant leave within 15 days of the order  of one of its panels a request for a discretionary review  to the Court of Appeal may be made within 15 calendar days fr om the end of that period.
 Rule 333.3 shall apply mutatis mutan dis.
 The request shall set out the matters referred to in Rule 221.2.